 Share Your Marketing Stack: At Hive, marketing automation and integration are everything

-From the top of the funnel down to the customer experience and retention efforts, the project management platform sees success with integrated solutions.
+From the top of the funnel down to the customer experience and retention efforts, learn how the project management platform Hive, sees success with integrated solutions in its marketing stack.

 Hive is a project management software and team collaboration tool that combines messaging, to-do lists, project tracking and file sharing on one dashboard.
 The platform boasts over 100 integrations with other popular marketing and productivity tools.